What can we help you find?

 - Dinner 4:30p to 5:30p

-- A variety of condiments should be available on both tables at all meals, for example if salad is on the menu at least two salad dressings should be set out on each table.
-Salt and pepper may also be offered to individuals whose diet order allow it and Mrs. Dash or other salt free alternatives should be offered to those with sodium restrictions.
+- A variety of condiments should be available on both tables at all meals.
+For example, if salad is on the menu at least two salad dressings should be set out on each table.
+Salt and pepper may also be offered to individuals whose diet orders allow it and Mrs. Dash or other salt-free alternatives should be offered to those with sodium restrictions.

 - Food is to be served in bowls or platters on the table and not pre-plated on individual plates at the stove.

 - Each individual is encouraged to serve him/herself, this can be with hand-over-hand assistance as necessary.
 Individuals who need texture modifications should be encouraged to measure out their own portions and help complete the modifications when possible.
 Even if an individual takes their own serving, the DSP is responsible to ensure the food is the correct texture for their consumption, for example, if an individual who needs finely chopped food serves him/herself a roll, the DSP is to assist the individual in proper texture modification.
 If the individual eats any food of the wrong texture an incident report must be written.